 - Make sure that your topic is not obvious

-While you can philosophize on any topic imaginable, you should choose something complex and not obvious when it comes to an academic essay.
+While you can philosophize on any topic imaginable, you should choose something complex and not obvious when it comes to an academic essay writing service.
 A question that simply sounds interesting to you may not be relevant.

 The writing process